For engineering firms

 The story

 I've been building custom software for over twenty-five years, mostly web applications for small and mid-sized businesses.
-Until now, one thing stayed true: custom software was expensive, because custom software meant paying developers to write code.
+Until now, one thing stayed true: custom internal software was expensive, because custom software meant paying developers to write code.

 Guidance